-For interested residents, up to four categorical residency positions annually are dedicated to more intensive training in primary care.
+Up to four residency positions annually are dedicated to more intensive training in primary care.

 Additional Primary Care block during intern year

-First year residents who have elected the primary care program will be assigned a second month of outpatient general internal medicine, typically at one of the Virginia Mason satellite clinics.
+First year residents who have elected the primary care program will be assigned a second month of outpatient general internal medicine, typically at one of the Virginia Mason regional medical centers.
 This allows interns to have more up-front immersion in primary care practice and experience in multiple clinic settings.
-This block is in lieu of one inpatient month, allowing residents to focus more time toward outpatient medicine even during their intern year.
+This block is in lieu of one inpatient month, allowing residents to focus more time toward outpatient medicine during their intern year.

 Continuity Clinic at Eastgate Public Health Center

 Residents in the primary care program are preferentially assigned to the Eastgate clinic for their weekly full-day continuity clinic.
 Eastgate is a King County public health clinic that has partnered with Virginia Mason since 2008 to serve the health care needs of the community and improve resident education.
 Residents at Eastgate quickly establish continuity with their panel of patients and are truly seen as the patients’ primary physicians.
 Residents learn to manage a stunning diversity of illness presentations in a resource-limited setting with the assistance of Virginia Mason teaching faculty.
 The partnership between Eastgate and Virginia Mason allows for expanded access to primary care for underserved patients, all the while providing a rich educational opportunity for our residents.